joonasjouttijarvi/nvim-coderunner/README.md

 #### Currently supports

 - Python
-- Java (with optionas for javac and maven)
+- Java (with options for javac and maven)
 - Javascript
 - Typescript